 Technology is often evaluated too early

-Many public-sector decisions begin with tools, platforms, or solution categories before the operating environment has been properly understood.
+Many public-sector decisions begin with tools, platforms, or solution categories before the operating environment is understood.

-AgencyFit exists because too many technology decisions are made before agencies have properly understood how work actually moves, where capability is strong or fragile, how authority is distributed, what security conditions already exist, and what operational burden adoption will create.
-It is being developed as a more disciplined way to evaluate fit before commitment.
+AgencyFit exists because technology decisions are often made before agencies fully understand how work moves, where capability is strong or fragile, how authority is distributed, what security conditions already exist, and what operational burden adoption will create.

 Government technology should not be evaluated until workflow and staff capability are understood.
 Technology should be evaluated as operational fit, not product appeal.
-AgencyFit exists to give that premise a usable framework, a public doctrine, and eventually a more formal professional standard.
+AgencyFit gives that premise a usable framework, a shared professional language, and a durable method standard.

 AgencyFit responds to recurring structural problems in public-sector evaluation, modernization planning, and adoption decision-making.

-Many public-sector decisions begin with tools, platforms, or solution categories before the operating environment has been properly understood.
+Many public-sector decisions begin with tools, platforms, or solution categories before the operating environment is understood.

 Workflow complexity, staffing limits, control ownership, and workload burden frequently appear only after decisions have already hardened.